imnofuxkingfun/OOP-MHW-Project/README.md

-# Monster Hunter Inspired OOP Project
+# Monster Hunter World Inspired OOP Project

 ## Overview
 This project is a console-based application inspired by *Monster Hunter World*, built using Object-Oriented Programming (OOP) principles in C++.
 The application simulates the management of a hunter's inventory, including weapons, armor, and hunted monsters.